m3o/dev/blog/_posts/2020-09-09-the-value-line-in-2020.md

 something like this work.
 They'll need a mobile app, some sort of prepaid card and a way to manage all this on the backend.

-Alice knows how to build html5 apps and Joe is a pretty good full stack dev using ruby on rails plus they've seen that Stripe issuing is a card issuer so they can potentially tap into that real quick.
+Alice knows how to build html5 apps and Joe is a pretty good full stack dev using ruby on rails plus they've seen that Stripe is a card issuer so they can potentially tap into that real quick.
 Alice and Joe decide to use Heroku for hosting a rails app with a mysql backend and try get something off the ground using Phonegap.

 Its a convoluted example but here Alice identified the problem was one she felt herself and needed to prototype for quickly.
-Offloading much of the initial tech requirements to a fully managed PaaS, a card issue with an API and html to app converter.
+Offloading much of the initial tech requirements to a fully managed PaaS, a card issuer with an API and html to app converter.

 At every stage of your business you need to identify, what's the problem I'm solving and what tradeoffs am I making to solve that problem vs finding a perfectly scalable solution for the future.
 Basically, what's the value I'm creating and how much operational